phillipschl/MIBiG_similarity_search/README.md

   - `isPeptide`: wheter the molecule is a peptide
   - `hasSugar`: wheter the molecule has a sugar moiety
   - `distance`: calculated Jaccard distance

+The output of the `draw_structures.ipynb` will be a grid view with the molecular structures annotated by the MIBiG accesion ID and the calculated Jaccard distance.

 ## Protein Sequence Similarity Search